Skip to main content

 The Difference Between Change and Release Management

 A reader recently asked me to comment on the difference between Change and Release Management.
-The first question “is it a request or proposal?” is a good one.
-When we use the term proposal, normally we are speaking about major changes that will involve significant risk, cost or organizational impact.
+The first question “Is it a request or proposal?” is a good one.
+When we use the term proposal, normally we are speaking about major changes that will involve significant risk, cost, or organizational impact.
 Proposals are normally initiated by the portfolio management process.
 They can also be submitted by a program or project management office.
 Again remember that each organization is unique and how they do this and at what level it takes place can be different from organization to organization.
 This is defined at a high level, but the details necessary will depend on the organizational requirements.

 Once the proposal has been reviewed by change management and all issues or potential conflicts have been accounted for, the proposal will be authorized and the change schedule can be updated to include implementation dates of the proposed change.
 After the change is chartered, RFCs will be used in the normal way to request specific changes.
 Within the RFCs we will begin to define items at the CI level and technical details will be defined and documented.